Updated October 31, 2016

 - Nuclear as a percentage of the European Union electricity, declined from 31 to 28 percent between 2000 and 2014.

 - European Commission estimates electricity from nuclear nuclear will decline another 20 percent by 2025.

-German emissions flat due to failure of solar & wind to make up loss of nuclear plants.
+German emissions flat due to failure of solar and wind to make up loss of nuclear plants.

-Germany plans to prematurely close 13 gigawatts of nuclear power in coming years.
+Germany plans to prematurely close 13 GW of nuclear power in coming years.

 Sweden has 9 reactors that provide 43 percent of its electricity.
 All are at risk of premature closure.

 Main drivers of closure threat are anti-nuclear tax imposed by government, as well as discriminatory subsidies and mandates for wind but not nuclear.

 Most nuclear reactors in Sweden are majority-owned by Vattenfall, which is a 100% state-owned utility company.